lectary/app-rn/README.md

 ## Videos on the webserver

 The app can download videos over the Internet from a dedicated server.
-In the following example the zip-files (which hold the videos) are stored on a server `https://example.com/videos/LESSON__1.zip` and `https://example.com/videos/LESSON__2.zip`.
-An overview of all zip-files available is stored at `https://example.com/videos/overview.json`
+In the following example the zip-files (which hold the videos) are stored on a server `https://example.com/videos/LESSON__1.zip` and `https://example.com/videos/LESSON__2.zip` and an overview of all zip-files is available at `https://example.com/videos/overview.json`

 Thus, `Constants.js` must be defined as follows:
 ```